The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 If a low protein diet is not monitored by healthcare professionals, there can be potential side effects.

 When reducing the amount of protein, there is a risk of not getting enough calories.
 This can lead to unintentional weight loss.
-When weight loss happens too quickly or in an unsafe manner, it can lead to muscle breakdown.

 Who should follow a low protein diet?